-- Lease receivables and Deferred Inflows for leases where the District is a lessor are presented on the Balance Sheet. - Beginning balances for lease liabilities presented on the Schedule of Long-Term Liabilities have been restated to reflect implementation of these requirements.
+• Lease receivables and Deferred Inflows for leases where the District is a lessor are presented on the Balance Sheet.

 Information regarding the District's leases are presented in the Leases note, as applicable.

 NOTE 2: DEPOSITS AND INVESTMENTS

 All of the District's bank balances are insured by the Federal Depository Insurance Corporation (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).